mbalyi/cat-breed-app/README.md

 npm run coverage
 ```

-At the moment, code coverage is around ~25%.
+At the moment, code coverage is:

+- Statements: 85%
+- Branch: 90%
+- Functions: 84%
+- Lines: 85%

 ## Improvement ideas